ajayg2808/data-structures/problem-statements/002_LinkedList.md

    - Display list element.
    - Search element in a list.
    - Revert list.

+2. Check connected loop if any - front or rear pointer.
+   - If connected remove it.

 ### Circular Linked List
 1. Write a program to create **circular singly linked list** with the below operations.